benthecoder/blog/posts/proust.md

 ### Suffer Successfully

 - "Love is an incurable disease."
 In love, there is permanent suffering".
 Those who love and those who are happy are not the same"
-- pain is subjective: "we cannot allow ourselves to judge the legitimacy of another's pain simply on teh basis of the pain we would have suffered had we been similarly afflicted"
+- pain is subjective: "we cannot allow ourselves to judge the legitimacy of another's pain simply on the basis of the pain we would have suffered had we been similarly afflicted"
 - "feeling things (usually means feeling them painfully) is at some level linked to the acquisition of knowledge"
-  - "being jilted by a lover is a perfect introduction to teh mechanisms of emotional dependency"
+  - "being jilted by a lover is a perfect introduction to the mechanisms of emotional dependency"
 - "we don't really learn anything probably until there is a problem, until we are in pain, until something fails to go as we had hoped"
 - "we become properly inquisitive only wh ne distressed.
 We suffer, therefore we think, and we do so because thinking helps us to place pain in context.
 It helps us to understand its origins, plot its dimensions, and reconcile ourselves to its presence."
 - "we cannot be taught wisdom, we have to discover it for ourselves by a journey which no one can undertake for us, an effort which no one can spare us"